monero-project/monero-docs/docs/en/running-node/monerod-systemd.md

     Full node: **{{ lmdb_size_full }} GiB**
     Pruned node: **{{ lmdb_size_pruned }} GiB**

-Some commands assume Ubuntu but you will easily translate them to your distribution.
+Some commands are specific to Ubuntu, but you can easily translate them to your distribution.

 ## Install Monero